sagartulips/simple-scheduled-maintenance/readme.txt

 No. The plugin only clears its own configuration cache to ensure settings update properly.
 It does not affect your site's overall cache.

+= Does it run background checks when disabled? =

+No. When maintenance mode is disabled or the maintenance window has ended, the plugin:
+* Exits immediately with minimal database queries (1 query when disabled, 1 transient check when ended)
+* Does not parse dates or perform timezone calculations
+* Does not send emails or perform any background processing
+* Uses cached transients to prevent redundant checks when window has ended
+* Hooks are registered (WordPress requirement) but exit immediately on first check

 = What happens when I delete the plugin? =

 When you delete the plugin from WordPress, all plugin data (options, settings, configurations, transients, and uploaded files) will be automatically removed from the database.
 This ensures a clean uninstall.